ljaljushkin/open_clip/tutorials/openvino/README.md

 ## Prerequisites
 ```
-pip install -r requirements_openvino.txt
+pip install -r requirements.txt
 ```

 ## Accuracy validation
-To validate the accuracy of OpenVINO optimized models use the adapted version of CLIP_benchmark from [here](https://github.com/AlexKoff88/CLIP_benchmark/tree/openvino).
+To validate the accuracy of OpenVINO optimized models use the adapted version of CLIP_benchmark from [here](https://github.com/AlexKoff88/CLIP_benchmark/tree/openvino_alt).
 Follow instruction from the README.md to run the benchmark.